Ahsung/Android-IOT-over-mqtt--2019-/README.md

 * Need sdk 10.0 , 9.0

-* you must modify IpPath class to run
+* You must modify IpPath class to run